robocorp/rpaframework/docs/source/contributing/development.md

 While we don't have automatic linting for release notes yet, here is some common sense to follow:
-- Restructured Text format require one blank line before any bullet-point block, otherwise the rendering won't happen as expected.
+- Restructured Text format requires one blank line before any bullet-point block, otherwise the rendering won't happen as expected.
 - **Libraries** are bold (so version numbers), while `Key Words` are code-like (so library package names).
 Parameters, arguments and file_names.ext are usually _italic_.